k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

   #### Reference Tables

-Reference or Operational tables that need to be copied as-is can be extracted from the source environment and saved into Cassandra under the k2view_tdm [keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).
+Reference or Operational tables that are copied as they are, can be extracted from the source environment and saved into Cassandra under the k2view_tdm [keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).
 These tables can be later loaded into selected target environments.

 [Click here for more information about TDM Reference Handling](05_tdm_reference_processes.md).